laravel/docs/authentication.md

 <a name="introduction-database-considerations"></a>
 ### Database Considerations

 By default, Laravel includes an `App\Models\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app/Models` directory.
 This model may be used with the default Eloquent authentication driver.
 If your application is not using Eloquent, you may use the `database` authentication provider which uses the Laravel query builder.
+If your application is using MongoDB, see the [User Authentication](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/user-authentication/) page in the `mongodb/laravel-mongodb` package's documentation for additional information.

 When building the database schema for the `App\Models\User` model, make sure the password column is at least 60 characters in length.
 Of course, the `users` table migration that is included in new Laravel applications already creates a column that exceeds this length.